Poyo-SSB/tetrio-bot-docs/Ribbon.md

 If too many messages are out of order, it's advisable to close the connection.
 The official TETR.IO client will close the connection if more than 5200 packets are out of order.

+While attaching ids to client messages is mostly unecessary unless dealing with gameplay, special care must be taken when doing so.
+The server will ignore any ids attached to [`new`](Messages/client_new.md), [`hello`](Messages/client_hello.md) and [`resume`](Messages/client_resume.md) messages.
+Furthermore, should an id get skipped, the server will close the connection immediately without comment.
+Therefore, ids must not be incremented after sending the aforementioned packets, as the following packet will cause the connection to close.

 ## Buffer messages

 Sometimes, the server will send [Buffer messages](Messages/server_Buffer.md).
 It's very important that any client handle these properly.